danhjun/ITE-253/README.md

 Setting up a DNS server involves installing DNS server software on a server, configuring basic settings, and ensuring it responds to DNS queries.

-1. **Installation**: In Server Manager, use the _Add Roles and Features Wizard_ to add the DNS role to your server.
+1. **Installation**: In Server Manager, use the _Add Roles and Features Wizard_ to add the DNS role to your server

 2. **Basic Configuration**: Initially, configure your DNS server to answer queries for your domain.
 This includes specifying the primary domain for which the server will be authoritative.